gvwilson/sensibleadventures/santas/santas.md

 </section>
 <section markdown="1">

-## Episode 5: In Which We Learn That "Hero" Depends on Your Point of View
+## Episode 5: In Which Our Protagonist Is Rescued at the Last Moment

 At least,
 that's what Finner expected would happen